sillzaarh/subchecker/README.md

 <pre><code>
 usage: checker.py [-h] [-u] [-l]

-Check if the given subdomains or URLs are working or not.
+Check if the provided subdomains or URLs are working or not.

 options:
   -h, --help    show this help message and exit